aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

 ## How it Works

+The current version of `visual_regression.sh` does the following:

 * For all SVG files in `tests/blessed`:
  * Find the relevant file in `build/images`.
  * Convert both to PNG.